Stone Buildings: 6 Stone Buildings

-The Chancery Subpoena Office was here.Capper, B P (compiler).
-The British Imperial Calendar for 1811.
-London.
-Page 218.
-From 1941, the office of the Incorporated Council of Law Reporting was here.Willing's Press Guide 1948.
-Willing's Press Service.
-Volume 75.
-Page 137.
-Google Books Sir Thomas Manners Sutton, then Solicitor General, was here.
+The Chancery Subpoena Office was here.
+From 1941, the office of the Incorporated Council of Law Reporting was here.
+Sir Thomas Manners Sutton, then Solicitor General, was here.

 7 Stone Buildings

 This is the part of Stone Buildings that was constructed in 1845.
 The Exchequer Office of Pleas and the Exchequer Rule Office were here.
 From 1845, the business of the Court of Exchequer was transacted in the offices which occupied two floors (namely, the ground floor and the basement floor) of this building.
 The accommodation on the ground floor consisted of a large hall 38 feet by 28 feet, used as a place of business for persons engaged in the taxing of costs and other matters, and as a general waiting-room for witnesses, etc. in attendance on references or other business.
 Within this space was also contained an office partitioned off for the two clerks in immediate attendance on the masters, and a box for the messengers.
 On the same floor there were five rooms for the masters varying in size from 23 feet by 10 feet, to 23 feet by 15 feet, together with another room which was used as a library and waiting-room.
 After the changes introduced by the two Common Law Procedure Acts, and especially in consequence of the frequent references of causes to the masters, the accommodation afforded in 1860 by the masters' rooms, and the space in immediate connexion with them, was often inadequate for the convenience of the counsel, attorneys, parties and witnesses in attendance.
 On the basement floor, an equal amount of space, but differently divided, was occupied by the writ, appearance, judgment, execution, and rule offices, and by the record room and housekeeper's apartments.
 The housekeeper had also a bedroom in the attics of the building.
 The total general area of each of the floors occupied by the offices of the Court was 3,130 square feet, making together a rough total of twice that extent, or 6,260 square feet.
-In 1880, certain rooms, up to that time used by the Masters of the Exchequer, became common rooms.The Records of the Honourable Society of Lincoln's Inn: 1914-1965.
-The Black Books: Volume VI.
-Lincoln's Inn.
-2001.
-Page 31.
-Google Books From 1947, the Council of Legal Education was here.
+In 1880, certain rooms, up to that time used by the Masters of the Exchequer, became common rooms.
+From 1947, the Council of Legal Education was here.